hlts2/gson/README.md

 ### Create from string

-Create gson object from string.
-Returns an error if the string are not valid JSON.
+Create gson object from `string`.
+Returns an error if the string are not valid json.

 ```go
 g, err := gson.NewGsonFromString(str)